Kitware/trame/docs/content/docs/tutorial-paraview.md

 ## Understanding this ParaView example

-ParaView use proxies which abstracts the VTK object handling so they can be easily distributed for very large datasets.
+ParaView use proxies which abstracts the VTK object handling so they can be easily distributed to support the processing of very large datasets.

 For simplified usage, ParaView provides a `simple` package that lets us ***simply*** create and interact with these proxies.
 The `SimpleCone.py` example provides the core concepts needed to understand how to work with ParaView.